mohit2978/MERN-stack/NamasteNodejs/Season-1/Ep-4/Notes/0000notes.md

 sum is not defined!! but we required? right?

 >Note:When we do require ,the require file will run once but you cannot acquire variables and function of that module!!Modules are protected by default !!
-Modules protect their variables and functions to leaking!!
+Modules protect their variables and functions to leaking!!The module is executed if you require it but you cannot use it;s variable and fucntion outside!!
+If you write log statement inside sum.js you will see it is executed!!
+But you will not be able to access sum degined in sum.js in app.js or xyz.js!!

 But  we want to use sum from sum.js !! so for that we need to export sum from sum.js!!